 A good balance would be friendships with respect for the parent in charge.

-Culture and background of the family, as well as the personalities of the parent and child are significant varying factors.
+The culture and background of the family, as well as the personalities of the parent and child, are significant varying factors.
 Some children may adapt better to more authoritative parenting approaches, with a higher measure of guidance and discipline.
 At the end of the day, the type of relationship and the line drawn between parent and child as friends differ and are unique to all.

 How do you draw the line when it comes to befriending your child?
 Share your thoughts with us in the comment box below.